 In some cases this division is a virtual one since library texts and archival documents were found together in several find spots (Pedersén 1998, 2-3).
 This is especially true for small collections where both types of documents were kept together in private houses and in small institutional offices.
 In any case, since the majority of the Neo- and Late Babylonian material originates from disturbed or illegally excavated archeological contexts, it is usually impossible to determine whether any internal division was applied to the different records stored in the same room.
 And yet, some circumstantial information recorded in the British Museum register points towards the existence of some sort of internal organisation, namely the storage of tablets of the Egibi archive in clay pots (Fig. 1; Walker 1980, 86).

 Figure 1: Inscribed pots from Babylon.
 Some legal tablets from the Egibi archive are said to have been found in one of these pots (BM 92421).
-Both the tablets and the pot was sold to the British Museum. © Trustees of the British Museum.
+Both the tablets and the pot was sold to the British Museum. © Trustees of the British Museum

 Luckily, this remote room had not been excavated before.
 Elsewhere in the Ebabbar precinct almost 70,000 archival tablets were retrieved by Hormuzd Rassam and others.
 Unfortunately, the location of these tablets was not recorded systematically.
 But it is possible that a large portion of the collection was also stored in a single space, namely room 55 (Pedersén 1998, 192–194).